spyder-ide/spyder-docs/doc/submit-a-report.rst

 ###############

 If you can't fix your issue with any of the troubleshooting steps then you'll want to submit it to our issue tracker so our team can take a look at it for you.
-You'll need a `github account`_ to do that, so make sure you have one before you begin (a good idea anyway).
+You'll need a `Github account`_ to do that, so make sure you have one before you begin (a good idea anyway).

 .. image:: images/submit-a-report/submit-a-report-issue-tracker.png
    :alt: Github page on Spyder's issue tracker